 If you are Dungeon Mastering an official adventure such as The Wild Beyond the Witchlight or Dragons of Stormwreck Isle in the D&D Starter Set, you'll need to consult the adaptation material for that product to see how to handle rewards, including advancement.
-Some of the adaptations also provide guidance in splitting up the adventure into two- or four-hour sessions.
+Some adaptations also provide guidance in splitting up the adventure into two- or four-hour sessions.

-You can find the adaptations of official D&D product in the D&D Adventurers League Adaptation Guide (see links below).
+You can find the adaptations of official D&D product in the D&D Adventurers League Adaptation Guide.